dpazz/sk-plugin-python-bno08x/README.md

 > <<REMARK
 >
->        If you wish a python virtualenv path different from "/home/pi/.env",
+>If you wish a python virtualenv path different from "/home/pi/.env",
->        please edit the plugin "index.js" accordingly, by simply replacing
+>please edit the plugin "index.js" accordingly, by simply replacing
->        the "/home/pi/.env" string in the line inside the "start" method:
+>the "/home/pi/.env" string in the line inside the "start" method:
 >   const MY_PYTHON_ENV= "/home/pi/.env"
->        with the chosen absolute pathname string:
+>with the chosen absolute pathname string:
 >   const MY_PYTHON_ENV= "<the chosen virtual env absolute path>"
+>and subsequently restarting signalk since incorrect environment
->        By the way, if another virtualenv path is chosen the following
+>should have **blocked plugin start**.
+By the way, if another
+>virtualenv path is chosen the following shell commands
->        shell commands shoud be modified consequently too.
+>*shoud be modified consequently* too.
 >
 > REMARK